FORM OF GOVERNMENT

 - August (first Tuesday)

 - November (first Tuesday after the first Monday)

-The regular Phoenix elections for Mayor and City Council are held in August and November (Runoff) of odd-numbered years.
-The terms of City Councilmembers are staggered; therefore the next regular elections are as follows:
+The regular Phoenix elections for Mayor and City Council are held in November of even-numbered years (County-conducted) with any runoff in March of odd-numbered years (City-conducted).